inferise/inferise.github.io/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Thank you for filling out a bug report
 title: ''
 labels: ''
 assignees: ''